moughxyz/viberunner/README.md

 };
 ```

-### App Cleanup API
+### Frame Cleanup API

-**⚠️ Important:** Apps should register cleanup callbacks to prevent memory leaks and ensure proper resource management when tabs are closed.
+**⚠️ Important:** Frames should register cleanup callbacks to prevent memory leaks and ensure proper resource management when tabs are closed.

 #### Available Functions